Meet the DCSA Executive Committee

 dcsa_green@darwin.cam.ac.uk

 The Environmental & Ethical Affairs Officer is responsible for the coordination and implementation of measures to address environmental and ethical issues, and organises college events promoting awareness of these issues.
 Please feel free to get in touch and share an issue that you feel passionate about, so that they can support you in sharing it with the Darwin community.
-They oversee the Gardening Society and sit on the Buildings & Grounds, Meals and International Crisis committees.
+They oversee the Gardening Society and sit on the Buildings & Grounds, Meals and IT committees.

 [Events Officer's picture] Events Officer